 Our reward offering is designed to attract, develop, engage and retain talented people who can support us in our ambition.
-Our priority is to reflect, in our rewards, the strong cultural foundation shared by all our colleagues, to help drive the value creation for our stakeholders, in line with our strategy, while fostering a working environment where our people can thrive by being happy, healthy, and safe.
+Our priority is to reflect, in our rewards, the strong cultural foundation shared by all our colleagues, to help drive the value creation for our stakeholders, in line with our strategy.

 Our reward principles, inspired by our strategy, apply across UCB, from the CEO and Executive Committee to all our employees.
-As such, our reward practices and programs follow the same principles and frameworks for all our colleagues.
+As such, our reward practices and programs follow the same principles and frameworks for all our colleagues, aiming for consistency wherever possible.
 In this policy we also highlight how the different elements of executive remuneration are aligned to wider workforce reward practices.